 “Soon, my dear, so very soon.”

-Saturday, October 31st, 2010 2:04 am
+Saturday, October 31st, 2015 2:04 am

-The room was freezing and nowhere near where he was earlier.
-The sound from the ring couldn’t be heard and this cell was better fortified.
-Ciaran felt stiff and the matt didn’t provide much of a cushion against the cement floor.
+Ciaran was shivering and he couldn’t hear the sounds of fighting from the ring.
+Dimitri wasn’t there.
+This cell was new and way better fortified.
+Ciaran felt sore and the mat didn’t provide much of a cushion against the cement floor.
 ‘First things, first.
-How the fuck do I get out of here?
+How the fuck do I get out of here?’
 Ciaran thought.

 But what do I use to push up the hinge?
 Ciaran didn’t have many options.
 But he might have one, the toilet.
 He walked over to the john and took off the lid.
 The various pieces looked entirely unhelpful, the pump was a no, plastic handle arm was a no, but the metal float arm held promise.
 Ciaran pried the arm out of the float and top of the fill valve; it was just the size of the pins inside the hinges.
 And whoever said being a handy man was useless?
 Now if only I had a hammer.

-Dimitri slapped the bars of his cell with a laugh and reached out through them for Ciaran.
-Dimitri wore the same attire as everyone else did.
-A cheap ass white shirt and black sweats, but his pants dusted the floor.
-At a whopping five foot ten inches, Dimitri was a short-ish, dirty minded Russian American from Brooklyn.
-His bright green eyes were filled with the joy of expectant escape and Ciaran couldn’t help but be thrilled he’d found the guy in here.
-He was always relieved to see the shifty fucker come out of the ring alive and it always surprised him but Dimitri could really hold his own and there were a helluva lot of muscles plastered onto that small frame.
+Dimitri slapped the bars of his cell.
+Ciaran’s neighbor had front-row seats to their escape.
+With a laugh, he reached out through the bars for Ciaran.
+Dimitri wore the same attire as everyone else did but his pants dusted the floor.
+At a whopping five foot ten, Dimitri was a short-ish, dirty-minded Russian American from Brooklyn.
+His bright green eyes were filled with the joy of expectant escape.
+Ciaran couldn’t help but be thrilled he’d found the guy.
+He was always relieved to see the shifty fucker come out of the ring alive and it always surprised him.
+But, there were a helluva lot of muscles plastered onto that small frame.

 “Fuck man.
 What happened to you?
 D’you lose a fight with a weed whacker?”
+Dimitri asked.

 “Well, have you seen the elephant?”

 “Exit’s through that door, don’t stop for anything.
 No one is going after Marcus.
 Not even me.
 We just need to leave.”
-As Ciaran’s voice rang through the “locker room,” a wave of prisoners brushed past him and ran out of the swinging doors.
+As Ciaran’s voice rang through the “locker room,” a wave of prisoners brushed past him and ran out the swinging doors.
 One of the prisoners that never listened to anyone, Red, stopped in front of him.

 “Explain to me why we aren’t killing Dentry?”
 Red’s orange eyes stared angrily at Ciaran and her blood red skin glowed.

-With her hands on her hips, her extremely muscular physique was staggering.
-Ciaran couldn’t help but stare at her sometimes.
-This godforsaken place was his first exposure to demons and she really looked the part.
-Red was fucking red, her skin, her nails, and her hair faded from a deep, black red to yellow, she looked like a blaze personified and she was.
-Fucking fire demon was exactly what he pictured when he heard the word.
-A towering inferno of fire and brimstone, minus the horns and tail, Red was it.
+With her hands on her hips, her muscular physique was staggering.
+Ciaran couldn’t help but stare sometimes.
+This godforsaken place was his first exposure to demons and she certainly looked the part.
+Red was fucking red, her skin, her nails, and her hair faded from a deep, black red to yellow.
+She was a blaze personified.
+The fucking fire-demon was exactly what he pictured when he heard the word.
+A towering inferno of fire and brimstone, minus the horns and tail.

 Ciaran been avoiding any thought of the damage done to his body.
-Pausing on such thoughts only made the cuts, gashes, and broken bones pull him closer to the la-la land of near coma.
+Pausing on it only made the cuts, gashes, and broken bones pull him closer to the la-la land of near coma.